 Croix-Rousse and Centre Ville

 Of course your choices are endless when selecting where to stay in Lyon.
 Our preference is the area known as Croix-Rousse, but at the lower part of this area where it abuts the Centre Ville.
 This area is flat, and sits between the two rivers, providing easy access to all parts of the City.
 You will find it a lively place to stay but still with a very local feel.
 We have twice stayed in an Airbnb apartment on Rue Rene Leynaud, but found that accommodation it a little tired on our last visit.
-Our choices would still be in this area though, check your Centre Ville accommodation options here .
+But we found this super cute apartment on the same street which gets really positive reviews.

 This is the most touristic area of Lyon and features many of the famous Bouchons (restaurants serving typical Lyonnaise cuisine).
 We have greatly enjoyed wandering the cobblestoned laneways of the area, which is across the Saone River from the Centre Ville.
 If you love to be in the heart of things then this may be your choice of places to stay, we would just add a small warning that a local suggested we should take extra care when in that area, and we have certainly seen groups of armed police patrolling the area.
-You will find lots of interesting architecture in Vieux Lyon though, which of course makes for fun accommodation options.
+You will find lots of interesting architecture in Vieux Lyon though, which of course makes for fun accommodation options, including this apartment which comes highly recommended and can sleep up to four people, but is ideal for two.

 This is the area uphill from Vieux Lyon and is largely a residential area.
 If you are arriving in Lyon by car this may be a great location to more easily find parking, but check with your choice of accommodation places.